ncoghlan/misc/notes/python3/questions_and_answers.rst

 But uptake is so slow, doesn't this mean Python 3 is failing as a platform?
 ---------------------------------------------------------------------------

-A common thread I have seen running through such declarations of "failure" is people not quite understanding the key questions where the transition plan is aiming to change the answers.
-These are the three key questions:
+While the frequency with which this question is asked has declined markedly since 2015 or so, a common thread I saw running through such declarations of "failure" was people not quite understanding the key questions where the transition plan was aiming to change the answers.
+These are the three key
+questions:

 * "I am interested in learning Python.
 Should I learn Python 2 or Python 3?"
 * "I am teaching a Python class.
 Should I teach Python 2 or Python 3?"